alexewerlof/micromustache/README.md

   last: 'Jackson'
 };
 micromustache.render('Search for {{first}} {{ last }} songs!', person);
-// output = "Search Michael Jackson popcorn!"
+// output = "Search for Michael Jackson songs!"

 // If a custom resolver was provided it would be called two times with these params:
 // ('first', person)